bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] In the models file Marko has divided the models according to what page they sit on, I disagree with this way of structuring things around the pages, I want things structured around the data model.

+- [ ]  Something is wrong with our setup.
+In order to add a new view, I have to change:
+  - models.js to add the model
+  - collections.js to add the collection, which duplicates the url in the model
+  - app.js to instantiate the collection
+  - rounter.js to put data into it.